51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

 Overview
 --------

-1. Imports should contain most specific import path.
+1. Imports should contain most specific import path
+  - Don't import directly from an "index.ts" file, those are intended only for exporting from @atoll/shared - see how they're used in "index.ts" in the "src" folder.
+  - If, for the purpose described above, an index file is used in an import don't rely on the optional "index" file behavior, make it clear that you are using an index file.
+This makes it obvious that you intended to use the index file and that it will need to be maintained as the way to export the subfolder's files.
+For example, use `export * from "./utils/index"` instead of `export * from "./utils"`.
 2. Import statements should be grouped per "Import Sections" (see below).

 Import File Paths
 -----------------

 VS Code may provide options such as `module ".."` and `module "../reducers/rootReducer"`.
 In this case `"../reducers/rootReducer"` should be chosen because it is the most specific path.

 Import Sections
 ---------------

 Import statments should be grouped into the following commented sections (try to stick to this order as well):

 | Section          |                                              |
 |------------------|----------------------------------------------|